XorAndre/Dashboard-Thor/README.md

 # Dashboard-Thor
-Simple design made with Stylus.
-Bootstrap, Jquery, and Angular
+Simple design made with Stylus, Bootstrap, Jquery, and Angular